 By presenting complicated information in a simple way, it makes the decision making process easier.
 There's even a "calculate your fees" section for those who want to know the nitty gritty about what profits they will get out of TicketLeap's service.

 Buffer is a social media management platform that allows you to schedule posts across multiple platforms.
 It allows you to publish, schedule, and analyze all of your posts in a single place.

 They offer a free option that is a great way to convert visitors and then work to convert free users into paying customers later.
-They also use testimonials and trust icons much like Statista.
+They also use testimonials and trust icons.
 By using “Transparent Pricing,” they easily explain their costs to new conversions.

 Zendesk is a customer relationship management (CRM) software developer that offers businesses a suite of customer management tools.
 Their suite includes live chat, social messaging apps, self service guide, and customer support software solutions.

 Their pricing page uses very clear names to describe their plans, so you have a really good idea of what you're getting for each price point.
 If you're unsure, they have a “Compare Our Plans” CTA button on the page, which allows visitors to compare exactly what they are getting at each level of service.